Hank Voight: Relationships

 Hank is widowed; his wife Camille died six years prior to "Now I'm God" of ovarian cancer.
-Hank's father, Richard, was also a Chicago Police Officer, who was killed when Hank was 8.
+Hank's father, Richard, was also a Chicago police officer, was killed when Hank was 8.

 While working a joint case with the NYPD Special Victims Unit, Voight and Cpt.
 Olivia Benson (Mariska Hargitay) establish a bond of trust and friendship despite their differing methods.

+Assistant State Attorney Nina Chapman arrives in Chicago at the end of Season 9.
+After working numerous cases with Voight, she eventually tells Voight that she has feelings for him.
+Voight's complex past has prevented him from reciprocating those feelings.

 In Chicago Fire

 This character was first seen in Chicago Fire as an antagonist.
 Voight's ruthless methods cause friction with Lieutenant Matthew Casey, a firefighter at the nearby Firehouse 51.
 Casey had arrived on the scene of a serious car crash where the driver, Voight's son Justin, had been drinking.
 The resulting arrest would have been a DUI with possible repercussions as the passenger in the other car had been paralyzed from the waist down.
-Voight had tried various methods to stop Casey from filing the report against Justin.
-First beginning with bribery (a new television set for the CFD) and escalating to physical threats towards Casey and his then-fiancé, Dr. Hallie Thomas.
+Voight had tried various methods to stop Casey from filing the report against Justin, beginning with bribery (a new television set for the CFD) and escalating to physical threats towards Casey and his then-fiancée, Dr. Hallie Thomas.
 Voight attempted to have Casey injured or killed, but was arrested by Detective Antonio Dawson (Jon Seda) in a sting.
 While in prison he offers Gabriela Dawson (Monica Raymund) information on who shot Antonio, who was working undercover at the time.
 This was in exchange for a future favor, which Dawson reluctantly accepted.
 Internal Affairs (I.A.) later releases Voight from prison and promotes him to Sergeant of the Intelligence Unit at CPD.
 Voight began working with Dawson and Detective Juiliet "Jules" Willhite (Melissa Sagemiller) to investigate a series of murders relating to pharmacy nurses.
 The case was related to a drug dealer named Thomas Cobb, whom Voight killed to protect Casey.
 Unfortunately, Hallie was murdered after accidentally discovering a drug operation at the clinic she worked at.

 Later in the series, he investigates a gang drive-by shooting which claimed the life of a young girl.
 Working alongside Dawson and Detective Erin Lindsay (Sophia Bush), Voight uses firefighter Joe Cruz's brother, Leon, who had former ties to the gang, as part of a sting.
 The operation ended with the successful capture of the intended gang lord, but also the deaths of two gang members.

 In "Category 5", when Voight wants Casey's help with an investigation into Jack Nesbitt, Casey turns him down, indicating there are still tensions between them.
 Casey eventually agrees to get some intel after he himself notices something was not right.
 In the season 3 finale, Gabriela discovers that Casey has gone missing.